-As of March 31, 2023, we had \$7.2 million in cash available to fund future operations.
-Although we raised additional capital on April 6, 2023, without additional funding, management believes that our existing cash resources are not sufficient to support planned operations for at least the next year from the issuance of this prospectus.
-Based on their assessment, our management has raised concerns about our ability to continue as a going concern.
+As of December 31, 2022, we had \$17.5 million in cash available to fund future operations.
+Without additional funding, management believes that our existing cash resources are not sufficient to support planned operations for at least the next year from the issuance of this Form 10-K. Based on their assessment, our management has raised concerns about our ability to continue as a going concern.
 As substantial doubt about our ability to continue as a going concern exists, our ability to finance our operations through the sale and issuance of debt or equity securities or through bank or other financing could be impaired.
 Our ability to continue as a going concern may depend on our ability to obtain additional capital.
-Management continues to explore raising additional capital through a combination of debt financing, other nondilutive financing, and/or equity financing to supplement the Company's capitalization and liquidity.
+Management continues to explore raising additional capital through a combination of debt financing, other non-dilutive financing, and/or equity financing to supplement the Company's capitalization and liquidity.
 Our ability to obtain financing on reasonable terms is subject to factors beyond the Company's control, including general economic, political, and financial market conditions.
 The capital markets have in the past experienced, are currently experiencing, and may in the future experience, periods of upheaval that could impact the availability and cost of equity and debt financing and there can be no assurance that such financing will be available on terms commercially acceptable to the Company.
 If we are unable to raise additional capital or generate cash flows necessary to fund our operations, we may not be able to compete successfully and may need to scale back, discontinue, or cease certain operations, which would harm our business, financial condition, and results of operations.